Mr. Fezziwig

-Mr. Fezziwig is a character from the 1843 novella A Christmas Carol created by Charles Dickens to provide contrast with Ebenezer Scrooge's attitudes towards business ethics.
+Old Fezziwig is a character from the 1843 novella A Christmas Carol created by Charles Dickens to provide contrast with Ebenezer Scrooge's attitudes towards business ethics.
 Scrooge was apprenticed under Fezziwig.
-Despite this, the older Scrooge seems to be the very antithesis of Mr. Fezziwig in appearance, actions, and characterization.
+Despite this, the older Scrooge seems to be the very antithesis of Mr. Fezziwig in appearance, actions, and characterisation.
 Mr. Fezziwig is portrayed as a jovial, anachronistic man with a large Welsh Wig.

 In Stave 2 of A Christmas Carol, the Ghost of Christmas Past takes Scrooge to revisit his youthful days in Fezziwig's world located at the cusp of the Industrial Revolution.
-Dickens used Fezziwig to represent a set of communal values and a way of life which was quickly being swept away in the economic turmoil of the early nineteenth century.
+Dickens uses Fezziwig to represent communal values and a way of life quickly swept away in the economic turmoil of the early nineteenth century.

 Character

-Scrooge, who is a very mean person and does not care about anything but himself and money, diverged greatly from the character of the people under whom he apprenticed and once admired.
+Scrooge, a very mean person who does not care about anything but himself and money, diverges greatly from the character of the people under whom he apprenticed and once admired.
 Fezziwig, as an early adopter of capitalism, moderates profit maximization with kindness, generosity, and affection for his employees.
 In the early 19th century, such small owner-controlled traders were being swept up.
+When Scrooge sees Fezziwig in the vision, he is elated to see him "alive again".
+Scrooge shows a further awakening of forgotten affection for Fezziwig when the Spirit asks:

-Film characterizations
+"A small matter," said the Ghost, "to make these silly folks so full of gratitude."